 Social media marketing is still the most prevalent form of online marketing for all businesses.
-In 2021, there were 295 million social media users in the United State, making up about three quarters of the population, and over 31 million social media users in Canada.
-Social media advertising is a highly effective marketing strategy but also extremely competitive.
+In 2021, there were 295 million social media users in the United States, making up about three quarters of the population, and over 31 million social media users in Canada.
+Social media advertising is a highly effective marketing strategy, but it is also extremely competitive.
 To maximize social media marketing, you need to know what the benefits are for your parts department and how to use it well.

 Here are the seven ways social media can drive traffic to your parts site and help you generate more business.

 Puts Your Parts Business in Front of Future Customers

 Getting in front of new customers is one of the biggest challenges to expanding your parts business.
 Social media can help you get your parts site in front of more potential customers at a faster rate.
 Social media metrics and campaign tools can help you create content that you can then expertly target to the right audience, in the right place, at the right time.
 In order to capture their attention, you need to know how to serve content to your customers effectively.
 This is where social media targeting really comes into play.

 According to leading research, up to 54% of active users on social media use social media platforms to browse and research products.
 If over half the individuals on social media are using it as a way to research companies, products, and services, then you need to find ways to narrow in on customers who are searching for your products through targeted marketing.

 To target social media content effectively, you first have to identify your target market and your target audience.
 Your target market is the specific group of people that would be or are interested in the products that your company (dealership) offers; in this case, parts buyers.
 Your target audience is the more specific subset of the two.
 It’s the specific audience subset that defines that group based on demographics, interests, values, and buying history.
 You can have more than one target audience.
 In fact, the companies that see the most success on social media have multiple target audiences that they segment and serve specific types of content to.

 Let’s look at an example target audience and how you can use this information to create effective social media content.